mathrusri13/React-Memory-Game/README.md

-This is a fun web game that we created that challenges player's short-term memory and reaction time!!
+This is a fun web game we created that challenges player's short-term memory and reaction time!!